ashishrana080699/Theory-Of-Computation/README.md

 # Theory-Of-Computation
-Finite Automata for pattern Searching
+Finite Automata for pattern Searching Using Flask

 Install Flask